kamarada/kamarada-website/en/_posts/2020-04-14-linux-kamarada-15.2-beta-makes-your-desktop-greener-than-ever.md

 - 15.1 Final, which you can install on your home or work computer; and
 - 15.2 Beta, which you can test if you want to help in development.

 I want to emphasize that the version 15.2 is still in beta phase.
 Therefore, bugs are expected and this version is not ready for daily use.
-If you find a bug , please report it.
+If you find a bug, please report it.
 Take a look at the [Help] page to see how to get in touch.

 Of course, bugs can be found and fixed anytime, but the sooner the better!